Johnny Burke (lyricist): Burke and Spina

 Irving Berlin Publishing transferred Burke to its New York City office, where he began to write lyrics in collaboration with composer Harold Spina.
 In 1932, they wrote "Shadows on the Swanee", followed in 1933 by "Annie Doesn't Live Here Anymore", their first big hit for the Guy Lombardo Orchestra.
 In 1934, Burke and Spina wrote "You're Not the Only Oyster in the Stew", which was a novelty hit for Fats Waller, as was "My Very Good Friend, the Milkman".
 Burke and Spina wrote many songs that were played by leading bands of the day, including those led by Ben Pollack, Paul Whiteman and Ozzie Nelson.
 The Burke - Spina partnership ended in 1936 when Burke left for Hollywood.

 Burke in Hollywood

 Burke's first partner in Hollywood was Arthur Johnston.
 He then worked with Jimmy Monaco, but he was to make his mark in collaboration with Jimmy Van Heusen.
 The team of Burke and Van Heusen turned out some of the great hit tunes of the 1940s.
 Burke signed a contract with Paramount in 1939, and spent his entire career with the same studio.
 Burke's primary function as a lyricist was working on the films of Bing Crosby.
-Of the 41 films on which he worked, 25 starred Bing Crosby.
+Of the 41 films on which he worked, 25 starred Crosby.
 Seventeen songs were substantial hits, including "Pennies from Heaven", "I've Got a Pocketful of Dreams", "Only Forever", "Moonlight Becomes You" and "Sunday, Monday, or Always".